openstack/kayobe/doc/source/deployment.rst

 - Install Ansible and role dependencies from Ansible Galaxy.
 - Generate an SSH key if necessary and add it to the current user's authorised keys.
+- Install Kolla Ansible locally at the configured version.

 To bootstrap the Ansible control host::